 It was hard for moviegoers to remain neutral after they saw Mrs. Miniver’s beautiful house with the white-picket fence fall victim to the Nazi air raids.
 Winston Churchill himself said the movie’s propaganda value was worth more than a dozen battleships.

-The movie was based on the fictional English housewife created by Jan Struther for a series of newspaper columns in the 1930s.
+The movie was based on a fictional English housewife created by Jan Struther for a newspaper column in the ’30s.

 A Nazi paratrooper is no match for Mrs. Miniver, who faces him alone in her kitchen: